sourcegr/qbjs/README.md

 ```

-### Parentesized queries
+### Parenthesized queries

-In many cases, it is required to have quereies in parentheses to accomodate with ORs and ANDs.
+In many cases, it is required to have queries in parentheses to accomodate with ORs and ANDs.
 This is easily done by passing a callback function to the whereSpec, as demonstrated bellow

 ```javascript
 DB.Table('users')